Get insider access

 The Samsung Odyssey G7 has an optional backlight strobing feature, commonly known as black frame insertion.
 You can enable it by setting Response Time to 'Fastest (MBR)'.
 Although you can enable the backlight-strobing feature as low as 60Hz, it still only flickers at 120Hz, causing distracting image duplication.
 You can't adjust the brightness of the display when this feature is enabled, but it'll maintain whatever brightness you set before enabling the feature.

-Unfortunately, there's a glitch with the BFI performance if you change the resolution of the image or if you turn the monitor off and back on again.
-Even though the BFI is still actively working when you do this, motion looks different, as if it's a more aggressive overdrive setting with more overshoot.
+Unfortunately, there's a glitch with the feature if you change the resolution of the image or if you turn the monitor off and back on again.
+Even though the feature is still actively working when you do this, motion looks different with more inverse ghosting.
 If you experience this, you can simply change the Response Time setting to any other of the three overdrive settings and then back to 'Fastest (MBR)' for it to work properly.
-You can see examples of it at different refresh rates below:

 10